This project was born after a trip to Saint Petersburg in the late 20th century.

 The Outsized Artifacts project was born.

 Indeed, this project is, for the most part, a contemplation on the ‘prints’ left by mankind.
-Not those immortal pieces of art that hang in the world’s prestigious institutions, but these minor artifacts, produced in vast amounts which were made to last for a definite time and to disappear one day.
-These little things from another time fascinate me because they nevertheless depict the heroes of an era in an impressive manner.
+Not those immortal priceless pieces of art that hang in the world’s prestigious institutions, but these minor artifacts, produced in vast amounts which were made to last for a definite time and to disappear one day.
+These little remains from another time fascinate me because they nevertheless depict the heroes of an era in an impressive manner.
 These prints transposed into the contemporary context can still speak to some people whilst striking others as aberrations.
 In fact, these ‘little paper witnesses’ remind us the relative value of things and indeed people have emerged as the symbols of our existential contradictions: whilst being considered a great man of his time could easily become, less than half a century after, the rejected villain for another generation.

-I started making my own Time Travel Vessel by reproducing the banknote in a gigantic size, piece by piece as if I were putting together all the overwhelming fragments of memory what I experienced in Saint Petersburg.
-Once assembled, the banknote graphic quality details are stunning!
-Thanks to those great craftsmen and engraving artists.
-1000% enlarged details have virtually lost none of their definition.
-However, even if one can marvel at the pictorial quality of the banknote, the experience is nevertheless incomplete.
-I’m actually missing the essential quality of what I felt, back there in Saint-Petersburg.
 I’m missing what makes it unique!
-Its soul seemed to have disappeared.
-I wanted to live the singularity of his journey through time.
+I’ve lost its battered, torn-out appearance.
+Its soul seemed to have somehow faded into bare graphics.
+Yet, I wanted to live the singularity of his journey through time.
 I wanted to experience the fragility of his material.
-I wanted to trace back its one hundred years of existence, from its release back at the printing factory to the safe of the bank, from the wallet of an officer to the hand of a grocer, from a worn moleskin jacket to a overcrowded bar at a bistro in Moscow…
+I wished to trace back its one hundred years of existence, from its release back at the printing factory to the safe of the bank, from the wallet of an officer to the hand of a grocer, from a worn moleskin jacket to a overcrowded bar at a bistro in Moscow…

-This artifact, originally coming out of the printing press, was identical to millions of fellow paper banknotes.
-But over time it became unique.
+This artifact, originally coming out of the printing press, was identical to thousands of fellow 100 ruble banknotes.
+However it became unique overtime.
 As unique as its defects and alterations.
-Unique because it is also the only one with the serial number 166488, an identity as specific as a birth certificate.
-I limit myself to making only one single copy of each artifact, as a tribute to his uniqueness.
-Because ultimately, it is not the graphic representation that interests me, but the emotional resonance of the unique journey of this fragile paper witness.
+Unique because it is also the only one bearing the serial number 166488, an identity as specific as a birth certificate.
+That is why, I limit myself to making only one single copy of each artifact, as a tribute to his uniqueness.
+Because ultimately, it is not the graphic representation nor the monetary reference that interests me, but the emotional resonance of the unique lifetime journey of this fragile paper witness.